 Must-have Features of a Toddler Easel

-Most easels on the market have whiteboard on one side and chalkboard on the other side.
-This is such a great feature, because it gives the child multiple surfaces to work on and each surface has different activities.
+Most easels on the market have a whiteboard on one side and a chalkboard on the other side.
+This is such a great feature because it gives the child multiple surfaces to work on and each surface has different activities.